Before we look at how to write a speech, let me explain the background to one of the greatest speeches ever written.

 The 1996 French film Ridicule tells a story about the court of Louis XVI at Versailles where status was dependent on a witty tongue.

 While a well-directed quip might elevate you in Royal favour, any resort to pun brought social death.

 Always try to be creative in your use of language.

 Overused phrases and clichéd expressions will consign your words to mediocrity.

-Always try to confine your speeches to a single major theme.
+Try to confine your speech to a single major theme.